shkilass/ezbotf/docs/source/index.rst

 History
 -------

-First implementation of framework idea it was my project **fTUB**, that has been provided functional of the **anti-deleting**.
-But, there wasn't easy plugin system, and all code has been bad structure.
+First implementation of framework idea it was my project **fTUB**, that provided functional of the **anti-deleting**.
+But, there wasn't easy plugin system, and all code had bad structure.
 After, I created a **EasyTl** project.
 This is have a public archive on my github.
 After, I closed this project and created this framework for all users of any type.
 In this framework I used some features from **EasyTl** and I'm planning to create old functional, but as plugins.
 Is: **anti-deleting**, **animations**, **searching from telegram**, and other.
 There plugins I will publish on my github and everyone can be use this.

 .. note:: And, sorry for my grammar.
 You can open issue there: https://github.com/ftdot/ezbotf/issues, if you found any grammar error.
 Don't forget for the **grammar** label